Gettin’ my kicks – part 2

 Going to Bullhead City broke a bit of a pattern for me.
 Those of you who have followed my past travels might recall that I celebrate moments when I unexpectedly encounter turtles.
 My decision to visit Bullhead City was to affect a deliberate turtle moment.

 I’m not certain about Poki’s full history.
-I know that it was originally commissioned by a Bullhead City resident named Bill Hayes who kept it on his property until he moved to Montana in 2013 when he decided he couldn’t take the “realistic but friendly looking” two-ton Poki with him opting to donate it to the town.
+I know that it was originally commissioned by a Bullhead City resident named Bill Hayes who kept it on his property until he moved to Montana in 2013 when he decided he couldn’t take the “realistic but friendly looking” two-ton Poki with him.
+He donated it to the town.
 Poki now greets visitors to the Bullhead City Chamber of Commerce.

 If you look closely beyond the cactus sculpture to Poki’s left, you can see a spot of blue between the two strips of brown.
 That, my friends, is the Colorado river.
 The brown hills on the far side of the river are in Nevada.
 In fact, if you cross the river, you enter the casino laden town of Laughlin.
 And that’s precisely what I did.
 Why, you wonder?
 The simple reason was that it presented an opportunity to add to my collection of “Welcome To” signs.
 You see, although I’ve now visited (or by the end of this trip will have visited) 47 of the 50 American states, I only have photos of the road welcome signs from 25 of them plus the odd sign from Louisiana.
 Nevada is no longer among the missing.